Homeopathy Treatment for Kidney Creatinine and Its Medicine

 5) Vesicoureteral reflux- This is most commonly seen in younger children.
 This is a condition where the urine, instead of flowing from the bladder to the urethra, flows to the ureters and into the kidneys.
 This backflow is often with a force and also introduces bacteria into the kidneys.
 Recurrent backflow, if left untreated for long could damage the kidneys leading to scarring of kidneys, preventing its further growth and chances of developing high blood pressure in the future.

 6) Polycystic kidneys -in this condition, there is the formation of cysts in the kidneys which damage the original tissues of the kidneys leading to chronic kidney disease(CKD).
-Poly-cystic kidneys cause Chronic kidney disease(CKD) which may further lead to Renal failure.
+Polycystic kidneys cause Chronic kidney disease(CKD) which may further lead to Renal failure.

-7) Prolonged obstruction of the urinary tract due to conditions such as hydro ureter caused by impaction of kidney stones in ureters and certain tumors and cancers which affects the flow of urine from kidneys to the bladder can cause damage to the kidney tissues leading to chronic kidney disease(CKD)
+7) Prolonged obstruction of the urinary tract due to conditions such as hydro ureter caused by impaction of kidney stones in ureters and certain tumors and cancers which affect the flow of urine from kidneys to the bladder and can cause damage to the kidney tissues leading to chronic kidney disease(CKD)

-8) Intake of nephrotoxic( substances that are harmful to kidneys) drugs like chemotherapy agents, aminoglycoside, amphotericin B, penicillin radio-contrast dye, certain NSAIDs, herbal and Ayurveda medicines with heavy metals like arsenic and mercury. ( click here to know about list of nephrotoxic drugs )
+8) Intake of nephrotoxic( substances that are harmful to kidneys) drugs like chemotherapy agents, aminoglycoside, amphotericin B, penicillin radio-contrast dye, certain NSAIDs, herbal and Ayurveda medicines with heavy metals like arsenic and mercury. ( click here to learn about list of nephrotoxic drugs )

-9) Smoking- It causes hardening and narrowing of the arteries and hence reduced blood flow to the kidneys causing Chronic kidney disease(CKD) over some time.
+9) Smoking- It causes hardening and narrowing of the arteries and hence reduces blood flow to the kidneys causing Chronic kidney disease(CKD) over some time.
 In the Cardiovascular Health Study cohort, smoking was independently associated with an increase in serum creatinine for every 5 cigarettes per day, resulting in a 0.3 mg/dL rise in serum creatinine).

 10) Certain autoimmune conditions such as Systemic lupus, IgA nephropathy, Good pastures syndrome, kidney amyloidosis, Scleroderma could also damage the kidney tissues and blood vessels leading to Chronic kidney disease(CKD)

-11) Aging - The amount of functioning kidney tissues reduces as the personages.
+11) Aging - The amount of functioning kidney tissues reduces as the person ages.
 Also, the arteries of the kidneys get hardened.

 12) Obesity- when a person is overweight, there is an extra load on the kidneys to filter the extra metabolic wastes.
 This, over a while, can lead to CKD.
-Besides this, it is also known that being obese increases the risk for Diabetes Mellitus and High blood pressure which in long run cause Chronic kidney disease(CKD).
+Besides this, it is also known that being obese increases the risk for Diabetes Mellitus and High blood pressure which in the long run cause Chronic kidney disease(CKD).

-Stages of Chronic Kidney disease
+Stages of Chronic Kidney Disease

 Chronic Kidney disease is divided into 5 stages based on the level of the functioning of the kidneys.
 It is calculated based on the patient's estimated GFR